addania/coding/src/pages/TypeScript.md

 "rootDir": "./src",
 ```

-> The difference however is that `rootDir` will also make sure that ou`tDir will replicate folder structure of the`rootDir`
+> The difference however is that `rootDir` will also make sure that `outDir` will replicate folder structure of the `rootDir`

 > Often we set both `outDir` and `rootDir`